gregbrunk/politicator/README.md

 - Occassionaly the bootstrap modals will flash, then disappear when first opened.
 Need to investigate a fix.
 If you encounter this issue, simply refresh the page.

 **Installation Instructions:**
-- To view the live site, visit: https://politicator-app.herokuapp.com/
 - To install locally, visit: https://github.com/gregbrunk/politicator and fork/clone the repo
 - Install Ruby v 2.2.5 or newer installed - https://www.ruby-lang.org/en/downloads/
 - Install postgresql - https://wiki.postgresql.org/wiki/Detailed_installation_guides